enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         ```

-#### GET /teacher/:teacherId/attendence/:studentId/monthly
+#### GET /teacher/attendence/:studentId/monthly
 - Description: Get attendance records of teacher for an specifice student for current month.

 -  Request:
+  - cookies:
+    - id (string, required) - The ID of the teacher.
   - Parameters:
-    - teacherId (string, required) - The ID of the teacher.
     - studentId (string, required) - The ID of the student whose attendance to retrieve.

 - Response: